Reading time: About 5 minutes

 *

-How do you stop your writing from being boring?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by July 31/19 will be put in a draw for a copy of my book, 8 1/2 Steps to Writing Faster, Better.
+How do you make your writing less boring?
+We can all learn from each other, so please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by July 31/24 will be put in a draw for a copy of my book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
 It’s easy!